Ebla: First kingdom

 Ebla was the most prominent kingdom among the Syrian states during the first kingdom period between about 3000 and 2300 BC, particularly during the second half of the 3rd millennium BC, known as "the age of the archives" after the Ebla tablets.

-Mardiikh IIA: The early period between 3000 and 2400 BC is designated "Mardikh IIA".
+Mardikh IIA: The early period between 3000 and 2400 BC is designated "Mardikh IIA".
 General knowledge about the city's history prior to the written archives is obtained through excavations.
 The first stages of Mardikh IIA is identified with building "CC", and structures that form a part of building "G2", which was apparently a royal palace built c.
 2700 BC.
 Toward the end of this period, a hundred years' war with Mari started.
 Mari gained the upper hand through the actions of its king Saʿumu, who conquered many of Ebla's cities.
 In the mid-25th century BC, king Kun-Damu defeated Mari, but the state's power declined following his reign.